-How do we diagnoses Invasive Aspergillosis? - Part 1
+How do we diagnose Invasive Aspergillosis? - Part 1

 Diagnosing invasive aspergillosis (IA) is a challenging prospect.
 As a normally innocuous environmental fungus, Aspergillus can contaminate laboratory samples and colonise the oropharynx, sinuses and endotracheal tubes.
 The more sensitive methods are used for its diagnosis, the more difficult it often is to interpret a positive result.